Geometric quantification for nonlinear deformation in knitted fabrics: Methods

 \subsection{Volume quantification}

 In this section, we aim to calculate the volume and aspect ratio of a unit fabric, which will provide important information about the shape and size of the unit fabric.
 However, neither curves nor surfaces have a definition of volume.
 Therefore, we considered different definitions and examined their accuracy and adaptability to complex structures and varying spatial positions.
-See SI Section~S3 for more details of the volume quantification methods with comparisons.
+See SI Section~S3, Fig.~S9 and Table~S3 for more details of the volume quantification methods with comparisons.